This, my friends, is the story of how a deaf guy gave me a black eye at the beach, while boogie boarding

 However, as the adrenalin wore off in the next couple of minutes, I realized that maybe I was a little more hurt than I had anticipated.
 A quick check with friends revealed that I wasn’t covered in blood – excellent.
 But a shiner was starting to make itself apparent.
 Cool!
 What a war wound!
 I’m a tough chick!
 Went boogie boarding, and came home with a black eye!
 I also broke the foam board in half too….apparently another sign of a boogie boarding master in action.

 As the next week followed, my eye got darker and darker in colour, and I felt like I looked increasingly like a drug-addicted tramp.
 I would be enjoying conversation or a nice walk with some friends or hostel guests, and most of them were kind enough not to look at me in funny ways.
-But then I would walk by a mirror and catch a glimpse of myself, and wonder who the crack-addict was.
+But then I would walk by a mirror and catch a glimpse of myself, and wonder who the dodgy girl was.
 Oops – it’s me.

 So when you go boogie boarding, beware of big waves, being in the wrong place, and getting elbowed by deaf guys.
 It’s a big bad world of elbows out there.